 There’s a wealth of information on the Writers Digest site.

 If you google, you will find more free advice to new writers.
 The bottom line is that there are no shortcuts.
 If you want to write, you have to agree to be willing to learn.
 Don’t feel discouraged because you don’t know anyone in the business — most of us didn’t either.
 Publishing is rather democratic that way.
 You have to do the work yourself – word by word, sentence by sentence, page by page.
 Some days, it will feel easy; other days, it’s a torture.
 But it’s always a privilege to be able to write.
 If you keep at it, and listen to your instructors and your crit partners, you will improve.
+Enjoy the process and celebrate every little victory.
 Wishing you many happy writing days.